EU to offer Turkey aid, trade help despite rights concerns - WTMJ

 Associated Press

-BRUSSELS (AP) — European Union leaders are set Thursday to provide new incentives to Turkey to improve cooperation on migration and trade despite democratic backsliding in the country and lingering concern about its energy exploration ambitions in the Mediterranean Sea.
+BRUSSELS (AP) — European Union leaders are set Thursday to provide new incentives to Turkey to improve cooperation on migration and trade despite democratic backsliding in the country and lingering concerns about its energy ambitions in the Mediterranean Sea.

 “The EU has parked sanctions in the drawer for now.
 But, on the flip side, the bloc might not have much to offer Turkey in the way of carrots,” said Alissa de Carbonnel at the International Crisis Group think-tank.

-“I think it should continue to be implemented and continue to be the key framework for cooperation on migration,” EU foreign policy chief Josep Borrell said last week.
-Borrell is submitting a report to the leaders on the troubled state of EU-Turkey ties.
+EU foreign policy chief Josep Borrell, who has submitted a report to the leaders on EU-Turkey ties, said last week the agreement should “be the key framework for cooperation on migration.”

-For Borrell, the deal saved lives, stopped most people trying to cross the Aegean Sea to islands like Lesbos and Samos, and improved things for refugees in Turkey.
-But for aid groups, it created open-air prisons where thousands have languished in squalid conditions while others were blocked in Turkey.
+For Borrell, the deal saved lives, stopped most people from trying to cross the Aegean Sea to Greek islands like Lesbos and Samos, and improved life for refugees in Turkey.
+But for aid groups, it created open-air prisons where thousands have languished in squalid conditions on the islands while others were blocked in Turkey.

-The agreement ground to a standstill a year ago as the coronavirus spread and after Turkey, angered by a lack of EU support for its invasion of northern Syria, gave approval for thousands of migrants to leave, sparking clashes at the Greek border.
+The agreement ground to a standstill a year ago as the coronavirus spread and after Turkey allowed thousands of migrants to leave, sparking clashes at the Greek border.

-Still, European money continues to pour in.
-In December, the EU extended two programs for Syrian refugees worth almost half a billion euros (nearly $600 million).
-The money doesn’t go to the government, but the migrants’ spending will flow into the Turkish economy.
+Still, in December, the EU extended two programs for Syrian refugees in Turkey worth almost half a billion euros (nearly $600 million), spending that will flow into Turkey’s beleaguered economy.

-The leaders are also likely to greenlight an update of a customs union agreement between the EU and Turkey, which took effect in late 1995 and removed duties on most Turkish goods and produce entering the 27-nation bloc.
+The leaders are also likely to greenlight an updated customs agreement between the EU and Turkey, which removed duties on most Turkish goods and produce entering the 27-nation bloc.

+In a draft summit statement seen by The Associated Press, the leaders will say if the conciliatory line from Ankara continues, “the European Union is ready to engage with Turkey in a phased, proportionate and reversible manner to enhance cooperation.”

+This includes “a mandate for the modernization” of the customs union, the future launch of “high level dialogues” on issues like the coronavirus, climate change, counter-terrorism and regional issues, and strengthened cooperation “on people-to-people contacts and mobility.”

+They also invite the EU’s executive body, the European Commission, to explore ways to continue to help finance the estimated 4 million Syrian refugees in Turkey, as well as in Jordan and Lebanon.
+However, the text of the draft could well change.

-But despite the positive signals from Ankara recently, the leaders are wary that this might only be a moment of calm manufactured by Turkey to suit its interests.
-Concerns about rights abuses in Turkey, which has been a candidate for EU membership for more than 20 years, continue to mount.
+Despite the offers, EU leaders worry that this might only be a moment of calm manufactured by Turkey to suit its interests and concerns about rights abuses continue to mount.

-In the last week, President Recep Tayyip Erdogan ended Turkey’s participation in the Council of Europe’s Istanbul Convention aimed at preventing violence against women.
-The move was a blow to the country’s women’s rights movement, which says domestic violence and femicide are on the rise.
+Turkish President Recep Tayyip Erdogan just ended his nation’s participation in the Council of Europe’s Istanbul Convention aimed at preventing violence against women.
+The move was a blow to Turkey’s women’s rights movement, which says domestic violence and femicide are on the rise.

-The EU also criticized Turkish authorities for stripping a prominent pro-Kurdish legislator of his parliamentary seat and seeking to shut down his political party, saying these moves add to concerns over the “backsliding of rights.”
+The EU also criticized Turkish authorities last week for stripping a prominent pro-Kurdish legislator of his parliamentary seat and seeking to shut down his political party.

 Cyprus, backed by Greece and possibly France, is likely to strongly resist any attempt to give too much away Thursday, given Turkey’s contested gas exploration work in waters off the island, and Erdogan’s proposal for a two-state solution there.